 Professional and Collegiate members can join SWE and either the American Indian Science and Engineering Society (AISES), the National Organization of Gay and Lesbian Scientists and Technical Professionals, Inc. (NOGLSTP), the National Society of Black Engineers (NSBE), and the Society of Hispanic Professional Engineers (SHPE) at a single, discounted rate.

-Joint membership with our partners further promote an inclusive environment within SWE.
-The goals of this important partnership program are to improve networking opportunities and expand professional development programs for American Indian and Hispanic women engineers.
+Joint membership with our partners further promotes an inclusive environment within SWE.
+This important partnership program aims to improve networking opportunities and expand professional development programs for American Indian and Hispanic women engineers.

 Login to the Member Portal by clicking login at the top of this page to join SWE or update, renew, or reinstate your membership.
-Joint Membership opportunities SWE and AISES or SHPE are available with through SWE's member portal from April 1 through December 31.
+Joint Membership opportunities SWE and AISES or SHPE are available through SWE’s member portal from April 1 through December 31.
 This offer represents up to 30% savings over joining two organizations separately and joint membership.

 – New professional members pay a $20 application fee

 – All membership purchases are non-refundable

 About AISES: The American Indian Science & Engineering Society (AISES) is a national, nonprofit organization that nurtures community building by bridging science and technology with traditional Native values.
-Through its educational programs, AISES provides opportunities for American Indians and Native Alaskans to pursue studies in science, engineering, and technology arenas.
-The AISES mission is to increase substantially the representation of American Indian and Alaskan Natives in engineering, science, and other related technology disciplines.
+AISES provides opportunities for American Indians and Native Alaskans to pursue studies in science, engineering, and technology arenas through its educational programs.
+The AISES mission is to substantially increase American Indian and Alaskan Natives in engineering, science, and other related technology disciplines.
 For more information, visit www.aises.org.

-NOGLSTP: The National Organization of Gay and Lesbian Scientists and Technical Professionals, Inc. was ounded in 1979 is a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code. that empowers lesbian, gay, bisexual, transgender, queer, and allies in science, technology, engineering, mathematics and all related fields by providing education, advocacy, scholarship, professional development, networking, outreach, and peer support. www.noglstp.org
+NOGLSTP: The National Organization of Gay and Lesbian Scientists and Technical Professionals, Inc. was founded in 1979 is a tax-exempt organization under section 501(c)(3) of the Internal Revenue Code. that empowers lesbian, gay, bisexual, transgender, queer, and allies in science, technology, engineering, mathematics, and all related fields by providing education, advocacy, scholarship, professional development, networking, outreach, and peer support. www.noglstp.org